CTFd/CTFd/README.md

 3. Improved on the deploy with redis and mysql
 4. Spent a while trying to hook it up via the deploy with Heroku button, but app.json is too limited.

+## What's left to do

+- Upgrade the deploy script into a control script

+  + Tear down

+- Request verification from Heroku team to use autoscaling perf dynos.

 ## Steps to spin it up (free tier)